DiazdeLeon/stock-analysis/README.md

        range("A1").Value = "All Stocks (" + yearValue + ")"

-Secondly the macro has a timer which shows the time elapsed.
+Secondly the macro has a timer which shows the execution time elapsed.

         startTime = Timer